Home » Garden » The Secret to Keeping Fresh Cut Hydrangeas from Drooping

 • After the initial cuts are made, boil water.

-• Have the second container of room-temperature water ready to hold the arrangement.
+• Have a second container of room-temperature water ready to hold the arrangement.

 • Cut hydrangea stems again on an angle to the desired length of the arrangement.